Solar-cell efficiency: Rear surface passivation

 Surface passivation is critical to solar cell efficiency.
 Many improvements have been made to the front side of mass-produced solar cells, but the aluminium back-surface is impeding efficiency improvements.
 The efficiency of many solar cells has benefitted by creating so-called passivated emitter and rear cells (PERCs).
 The chemical deposition of a rear-surface dielectric passivation layer stack that is also made of a thin silica or aluminium oxide film topped with a silicon nitride film helps to improve efficiency in silicon solar cells.
 This helped increase cell efficiency for commercial Cz-Si wafer material from just over 17% to over 21% by the mid-2010s, and the cell efficiency for quasi-mono-Si to a record 19.9%.

 Concepts of the rear surface passivation for silicon solar cells has also been implemented for CIGS solar cells.
 The rear surface passivation shows the potential to improve the efficiency.
 Al_{2}O_{3} and SiO_{2} have been used as the passivation materials.
 Nano-sized point contacts on Al_{2}O_{3} layer and line contacts on SiO2 layer provide the electrical connection of CIGS absorber to the rear electrode Molybdenum.
 The point contacts on the Al_{2}O_{3} layer are created by e-beam lithography and the line contacts on the SiO_{2} layer are created using photolithography.
 Also, the implementation of the passivation layers does not change the morphology of the CIGS layers.

-Thin film materials
+Thin-film materials

 Although not constituting a direct strategy to improve efficiency, thin film materials show a lot of promise for solar cells in terms of low costs and adaptability to existing structures and frameworks in technology.
 Since the materials are so thin, they lack the optical absorption of bulk material solar cells.
 Attempts to correct this have been demonstrated, such as light-trapping schemes promoting light scattering.
 Also important is thin film surface recombination.
 Since this is the dominant recombination process of nanoscale thin-film solar cells, it is crucial to their efficiency.
 Adding a passivating thin layer of silicon dioxide could reduce recombination.

 Tandem cells

 Tandem solar cells combine two materials to increase efficiency.
 In 2022 a device was announced that combined multiple perovskite with multiple layers of silicon.
-Perovskites demonstrate a remarkable ability to efficiently capture and convert blue light, complementing silicon, which is particularly adept at absorbing red and infrared wavelengths.
-This unique synergy between perovskites and silicon in solar cell technologies allows for a more comprehensive absorption of the solar spectrum, enhancing the overall efficiency and performance of photovoltaic devices.
+Perovskites harvest blue light, while silicon picks up red and infrared wavelengths.
 The cell achieved 32.5% efficiency.